microsoft/ReSub/README.md

 They are located at the `./dist/tslint` folder of the package. add following rules to your tslint.json in order to use them.

-incorrect-state-access rule doesn't check abstract methods called from componentWillMount, but you could enforce check of your methods by passing them to the rule as an argument.
+incorrect-state-access rule doesn't check abstract methods called from UNSAFE_componentWillMount, but you could enforce check of your methods by passing them to the rule as an argument.

 ```
 "incorrect-state-access": [